jrfoell/recurring-timer-widget/readme.txt

 == Changelog ==

+= 1.7 =
+* Added more CSS classes for easier targeting/styling.

 = 1.6 =
 * Renamed files to support translations via [http://translate.wordpress.org]
 * Fixed issue with monthly events showing up as today when they shouldn't.

 = 1.5 =
-* Replaced call to time() with current_time( 'timestamp' ) to insure correct comparison to local time set in Settings -> General -> Timezone
+* Replaced call to time() with current_time( 'timestamp' ) to insure correct comparison to local time set in Settings -> General -> Timezone.

 = 1.4 =
 * Make sure monthly events do not produce 'negative' countdowns after this month's event has occurred.
-* Added default style with option to override in the theme
+* Added default style with option to override in the theme.

 = 1.3 =
-* Refactored javascript to allow widget to be placed multiple times on a single page
+* Refactored javascript to allow widget to be placed multiple times on a single page.

 = 1.2 =
-* Fixed misspelled variable affecting next event start
+* Fixed misspelled variable affecting next event start.

 = 1.1 =
-* Changed dates to use GMT - let the user's browser determine the timezone
+* Changed dates to use GMT - let the user's browser determine the timezone.
-* Added readme.txt and screenshots
+* Added readme.txt and screenshots.

 = 1.0 =
-* Initial release
+* Initial release.